 Check out the some useful tips for using Google Drive

-Let us know your experiences with folders in Google Drive in the comments.
+Let us know if you have any other tips on moving the Google Drive default location in the comments.